developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 Specifies the output height of the captured signature barcode.
-Signature barcodes return their data in Data URI format, it is recommended you adjust the dataBufferSize and barcodeDataFormat properties when scanning Signature barcodes.
+Signature barcodes return their data in Data URI format.
+Zebra recommends adjusting the dataBufferSize and barcodeDataFormat properties when scanning Signature barcodes.
 Provide a number greater than or equal to 20.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.signatureImageHeight</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.signatureImageHeight</code>

 ####Platforms